hallopatidu/spine_scene_previewer/README.md

 * **Step 2:** In the Inspector panel, toggle the **Play In Editor** checkbox.
 * **Step 3:** Observe the animation playing directly on the Editor screen.

+*Note:* Please ensure the Animation Panel is open before using Play In Editor (required in some versions).

 ![Play In Editor](./settings/auto_play.gif)